GoogleCloudPlatform/automlops/README.md

 # Options

-AutoMLOps currently supports 4 different configurations based on the following flags:
-1. `use_kfp_spec`: (Optional) Bool that specifies whether to use Kubeflow definitions or Python custom definitions.
-Defaults to False.
-See [user guide](./AutoMLOps_Implementation_Guide_External.pdf).
-    - if True:
-        - The pipeline uses Kubeflow objects and syntax, and will generate all the necessary files in the backend to compile and run the pipeline.
-    - if False:
-        - The pipeline uses a custom defined syntax (through a series of python dictionaries and lists) that effectively removes the need to know Kubeflow syntax to compile and run the pipeline.
+AutoMLOps CI/CD options:
-2. `run_local`: (Optional) Bool that specifies whether to use generate files resources locally or use cloud CI/CD workflow (see below).
+1. `run_local`: Bool that specifies whether to use generate files resources locally or use cloud CI/CD workflow (see below).
 Defaults to True.
 See [CI/CD Workflow](#cloud-continuous-integration-and-continuous-deployment-workflow)

 Required parameters:
 1. `project_id: str`